 This syllabus constitutes the contractual document between faculty and students in the course.
 A student's continued enrollment in the course following the posting of the final, official syllabus at the beginning of the term signifies the student's understanding of and complete acceptance of this contract and the procedures, requirements, and evaluation criteria contained herein.
 Any student not accepting this contract is to immediately drop this course.
 The syllabus identifies credit-earning activities for which you will be responsible to submit in the course.
 The occasion of a need to vary from the original syllabus is rare; however, unforeseen circumstances and logistical issues could arise during the course of a semester that necessitates a minor modification in the originally planned activities or procedures.
-Changes to a syllabus are not impact the students' ability to complete the course.
+Changes to a syllabus are not made without sufficient justification and assurance that any changes implemented would not impact the students' ability to complete the course.
 Any variations that may be determined necessary during the course by the instructor will be appropriately announced in the courseware along with relevant information pertaining to the modification and an updated version of the syllabus will be provided.